jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/symbolic-regression-gp.rst

       - ...

-* The data is provided in CSV files where the columns are the variables and the rows are observations
+* For this example, the data is provided in CSV files
 * The data is formatted such that the last column is always the dependant variable

     * Thus, all proceeding columns are independent variables